 Do you intend to spend $10,000 on the cocktail reception that you are hosting?
 A convention for users with a budget of two hundred thousand dollars?
 A gathering of the team with a spending limit of $2,000?
 The first thing you should do, regardless of what the occasion is, is figure out how much money you have available to spend.

-This general budget may have been handed down to you by management, the finance department, or it could have been your own personal budget that you oversee.
+This general budget may have been handed down to you by management, or the finance department, or it could have been your budget that you oversee.
 Even if there are many different ways to determine a budget, one thing remains constant: the significance of this phase.

 Your previous events can provide you with a plethora of data and information that you can use to create a budget for the event you will be hosting in the future.
-Conduct an analysis of your previous activities to determine the areas in which you either spent too much or too little money.
+Analyze your previous activities to determine the areas in which you either spent too much or too little money.
 Have you significantly exceeded your budget for printing?
 You may wish to revise your spending plan or look for alternative suppliers.

 You can go into your high-level plan with a better grasp of how you will need to change your budget, for instance, if after assessing your previous event you found that you overspent on food.
 In this case, you can head into your high-level plan with this knowledge.

-Conduct research with the goal of comprehending the sector: If you go over budget on a certain line item like venue or staffing, there is a good chance that you will experience the same charges as others.
+Research to comprehend the sector: If you go over budget on a certain line item like venue or staffing, there is a good chance that you will experience the same charges as others.
 You could do some research to identify common trends.
-For example, if you overspent on AV costs than you anticipated, you should conduct some research on the going rate in the industry.
+For example, if you overspent on AV costs more than you anticipated, you should conduct some research on the going rate in the industry.
 You might learn things like “the going industry rate is cheaper than what I paid” or “I under-budgeted and need to boost my AV budget.”
 Both of these are valuable pieces of information to take away from the experience.

 Your high-level event plan should provide an overview of the event’s aims as well as its fundamental logistics.
 In addition, once you have begun the process of sketching out your logistics, you may begin to incorporate basic estimations of your budget.
-You can get started by making a list of the things that are absolutely necessary, such as the location and the food.
+You can get started by making a list of the necessary things, such as the location and the food.
 Let’s begin with some common high-level spending categories, which are as follows: Venue, Speakers, Staffing, Marking and identifying signage, Provision of food and drink, Attendee Experience, Marketing, The technology behind events, Transportation, Furnishings and Equipment.

 Start calculating the cost of each of your high-level necessities as you work through the process of identifying them.
 When you are planning the event, you will have a better idea of the total costs if you use these high-level items and estimates to make your event program.

 Get buy-in from stakeholders: It is now time to present the predicted budget to the stakeholders in your organization.
 It is essential to ensure that they are aware of the budget, that they are in agreement with it, and that they give it their approval so that they can be held accountable.
-The earlier you are able to express your overall strategy, the better, since this will ensure that there is neither uncertainty nor unpleasant shocks further down the road.
+The earlier you can express your overall strategy, the better since this will ensure that there is neither uncertainty nor unpleasant shocks further down the road.

 Detail the line items that make up the total and secure the suppliers: After you have obtained all of the high-level items you need, it is time to move on to the more basic items.
 The more comprehensive you are with your budget, the more ordered and precise it will be, regardless of how much you might wish to combine different types of spending into a single category.
 Getting more specific about the line items.
 In this section, you will need to examine all of your high-level expenses and break them down further.
 For instance, begin with a high-level category and then list the line items: